sglyon/srg/content/post/GreenlandLoprestiMcHenry_2016.md

 <li>A time fixed effect</li>
 </ul>
 <p>Without the inclusion of the regional control variables, the regression predicts a small and statistically insignificant change in population in response to an interquartile shift in the tariff gap.</p>
-<p>However, with the inclusion of the regional controls, the regression predicts that the interquartile effect of tariff gap on population growth is 2.1% -- significant at the 1% level.
+<p>However, with the inclusion of the regional controls, the regression predicts that the interquartile effect of tariff gap on population growth is 2.1% – significant at the 1% level.
 To me, this suggests that the controls that are included in the regression are <em>crucial</em> for obtaining the results.
 Unfortunately the lack of a theoretical model means that the choice of which control variables are included is ad-hoc.
 A useful extension or follow up to this work would be to build a model that allows regional migration in response to trade shocks and let the model be informative about which control variables should be included.</p>
 <blockquote>
 <p>FWIW the controls they included were the pre-1990 cz pop growth trend, share of population under 25 years old, share of population accounted for by minority groups</p>
 </blockquote>
 <h3 id="temporal-structure-of-migration">Temporal structure of migration</h3>
 <p>Because these regressions were run using data between 1988-1998 and then 2002-2012, the results suggest only that within an 11 year window after China was granted permanent WTO tariff rates did this migration occur.
-The authors want to be able to answer the question &quot;when in this 11 year window did the movement of workers happen?&quot;</p>
+The authors want to be able to answer the question “when in this 11 year window did the movement of workers happen?”</p>
 <p>To do this they use data data the US population migration data from the IRS.
 This data set uses the tax filings from individuals to determine, year to year, how many individuals moved from one county to another based on their primary residence.</p>
 <p>They use this data to regress the annual log change in commute zone population on</p>
 <ul>